 There are two important things you should remember when choosing weighted blankets: the importance of having weight evenly distributed across your body; and the correct weight.
 The perfect weighted blanket fits your personal preference while helping you relieve stress for a good night's sleep.

 Note that there is no one-size-fits-all approach to finding the right weighted blanket for you.
 We recommend choosing a weighted blanket based on your personal body weight as the average weighted blanket weight might not be suitable for everyone.
 We suggest choosing the weight of your weighted blanket based on individual body weight and other personal preferences, such as fabric.

 Here’s the quick answer:

 - Ideally, your weighted blanket should weigh 10% of your body weight, plus one or two pounds.

 - For someone who is 150 pounds, your best bet is our 15-pound weighted blanket.
 If you’re closer to 200 pounds, try our 20-pound weighted blanket.

 - As long as you're comfortable and feel cozy, going beyond the 10% rule is also acceptable.

-So you've heard the quick answer about the 10 percent rule, but there are always other factors that come into play when figuring out what weighted blanket weight is right for you.
+So you've heard the quick answer about the general rule of 10 percent, but there are always other factors that come into play when choosing the right weighted blanket for you.

 For adults, it comes down to a combination of your physical stats, your existing sleep habits, and wellness goals.
 Some of the questions we ask our customers are: